Are you looking for some fresh and creative photography ideas at home? We’ve gathered a list of ideas you can try!

 Time-lapse with where you shoot the same shot multiple times at regular intervals.
 It allows you to document your subject for extended periods.
 You’ll need a wide aperture, but the shutter speed is up to you.

 The intervals between the shots can vary.
-For something fast, like a moving car, you will want short intervals.
+You will want short intervals for something fast, like a moving car.
 Maybe just one second.
 But if you want to capture something slow, like a blooming flower, you can extend the intervals.

 Time-lapse is an excellent idea for creative photography in the house.
 You can document the flowers on the kitchen table or people moving around the room.
 Or, you can capture the light coming through the window throughout the day.